Recycling intermediate steps to improve Hamiltonian Monte Carlo: Numerical results

-We take the test cases from \cite{hoffman14}.
-In all our simulations we chose the stepsizes $\epsilon$ such that the corresponding average acceptance rates are approximately $70 \%$, as values between $60\%$ and $80\%$ are typically considered optimal \citep{neal10, beskos13, hoffman14}.
+We demonstrate the benefit of recycling using four test cases: three taken from \cite{hoffman14} and one from \cite{girolami11}.
+We focus on these well-established test cases as guaranteeing a rapid convergence and mixing of HMC in full generality is an active area of research \citep{livingstone16, livingstone2017kinetic-energy-choice, mangoubi2017hmc-mixing-logconcave}.
+In all our simulations we chose the stepsizes $\epsilon$ such that the corresponding average acceptance rates are approximately $70 \%$, as values between $60\%$ and $80\%$ are typically considered optimal \citep{neal10, beskos13}.
 The dual averaging algorithm of \cite{hoffman14} was used to find such stepsizes.
 The choice of path lengths $\tau^{(i)} = \epsilon L^{(i)}$ for HMC is discussed within the individual test cases below.
-Also, the identity mass matrix was used in all our simulations except when investigating the use of recycling in mass matrix tuning (see below).
+The identity mass matrix $\Mass = \bm{I}$ was used in all our simulations except when investigating the use of recycling in mass matrix tuning (see Section~\ref{sec:metrics}).